siduck/hex-tools/README.md

 # hex-tools

-a site with some misc utilities for lighten /darken hex color , made for my personal use.
+a site with some misc utilities like lightening / darkening a hex color  and much more , made for my personal use.

 <a href="https://siduck76.github.io/hex-tools/"> live (incomplete) </a>